tabokie/Crowd/README.md

 Crowd deploy simulated nodes based on `Crowd Script`, which provide expressive way of designing custom distributed protocol.

+During runtime, script is dynamicly compiled and instantiated into new nodes.
+To constraint the simulation thread amount in a controllable limit, simulator employs a main scheduler thread that receives discrete time events and schedules them onto fixed amount of sub-thread workers.
+Both real-time and speculative simulation driver are for option when running.

 Once the monitor is launched, user can start predefined simulation task or create new node with Crowd Script dynamically.

 Currently support algorithm: